mvz/gir_ffi/README.md

 ## Hacking and contributing

-If you want to help out, have a look at TODO.rdoc, and the output of `rake notes`.
+If you want to help out, have a look at TODO.rdoc, and check the notes in the code (e.g., using `dnote`).
 Feel free to file bugs or send pull requests.

 If you want to send pull requests or patches, please: